IzabelaAAndrade/IzabelaAAndrade/README.md

-# Hi there, amazing human bean! 👋
+# Hi there, amazing human being! 👋
 **Long time, no see!
 What’s popping?**

 Well, i’m not sure we’ve been properly introduced!
 Let me change that.
 My name is Izabela and i’m from Brazil!
 I’m currently a Junior high school student who’s pursuing an informatics technical course.